 - behaved in a way which causes discomfort, inconvenience, damage or injury to the crew or other passengers.

-We may take any measures we think reasonable necessary to prevent continuation of such conduct, including restraint.
+Then we may take any measures we think reasonably necessary to prevent continuation of such conduct, including restraint.
 When the aircraft lands, we may decide to:

 - make you leave the aircraft;

 - refuse to carry you on the remaining sectors of the journey shown on your ticket; and

 - report the incident on board the aircraft to the relevant authorities with a view to them prosecuting you for any criminal offences you might have committed.

 If, as a result of your behaviour, we divert the aircraft to an unscheduled place of destination and make you leave the aircraft, you must pay us the reasonable and proper costs of the diversion.